ibm-cloud-docs/vpc/example-code.md

 ```
 {: pre}

 To provision resources in your subnet, the subnet must be in the `Ready` status.
-Query the subnet resource and make sure the status is `Ready` before you continue.
+Query the subnet resource and make sure that the status is `Ready` before you continue.
 If the status is `failed`, contact [support](/docs/get-support?topic=get-support-getting-customer-support) with the details.
 You can attempt to continue by trying to provision another subnet.

 ```bash
 curl -X GET "$api_endpoint/v1/subnets/$subnet?version=$api_version&generation=2" \